welpo/osc.garden/content/pages/privacy/index.md

 ## How do I store the data?

-The data is stored on a server hosted by [Oracle Cloud](https://cloud.oracle.com/).
-The server is located in Amsterdam, The Netherlands.
+The data is stored on a server hosted by [Vultr](https://www.vultr.com/).
+The server is located in Paris, France.

 The server follows industry best practices for security, including automatic security updates, a strict Content Security Policy, a firewall, key-based SSH access, etc.